Toalaah/terraform-provider-routeros-firewall-list/README.md

 appropriate TLS/SSL certificate.
-For instructions on how to do so, refer to the [Mikrotik](https://help.mikrotik.com/docs/display/ROS/REST+API) documentation or this [guide](https://www.medo64.com/2016/11/enabling-https-on-mikrotik/) (not affiliated), which explains the process quite easily.
+For instructions on how to do so, refer to the [Mikrotik](https://help.mikrotik.com/docs/display/ROS/REST+API) documentation or this [guide](https://www.medo64.com/2016/11/enabling-https-on-mikrotik/) (not affiliated), which explains the process quite well.

 ## Example Usage